 The inorganic group is a thriving and energetic group that has been consistently ranked in the top 15 (#11 in 2010) nationally, according to U.S. News and World Report.
 There are a number of diverse research opportunities involving inorganic chemistry at the University of Washington.
 Research focuses on the development of new photoactive inorganic materials, solar fuels, doped semiconducting quantum dots for spin-photonics, the design of transition-metal catalysts capable of selectively oxidizing alkanes to alcohols, or promoting other difficult organic transformations such as hydroamination, and the enantioselective carbohydroxylation of alkenes.
 Groups are involved in the synthesis, spectroscopic and structural characterization of key intermediates (e.g., M-peroxo, M-oxo, M-H, and M-H2) in both biological and industrial reactions, and obtaining mechanistic details regarding fundamental reaction steps such as C–H, O–O, and H–H bond activation, H2O coupling, and H-atom transfer.

-The research groups above design and apply a broad set of tools, including nanostructured and polymeric materials synthesis, self-assembly, microfluidics, chemical sensing, materials characterization, spectroscopy, microscopy, surface chemistry, computational modeling, dynamics simulations, and theory.
+Research groups in this area design and apply a broad set of tools, including nanostructured and polymeric materials synthesis, self-assembly, microfluidics, chemical sensing, materials characterization, spectroscopy, microscopy, surface chemistry, computational modeling, dynamics simulations, and theory.
 Relevant length scales span from nano-scale (as in nanoelectronics) to microscopic (as in biological tissues).
 Some groups design tools to achieve unprecedented spatial resolution, time resolution, or chemical sensitivity.

 The range of problems addressed by the researchers is similarly broad, but the following are a few examples: